Parents Guide to Paying for College

 After seeing if your child is eligible for any free financial aid, the next step is too seek out grants and scholarships from private organizations.
 There are tons out there from a variety of institutions—such as corporations, local businesses, religious groups, and so on.
 There are many resources out there to seek out these grants and scholarships.

-Here at LendEDU, we have our own scholarship section with over 100 different topics.
+Here at LendEDU, we have our own scholarships guide with over 100 different topics.
 Furthermore, we encourage you or your child to check out our Scholarship Video Course, which goes more in-depth about each step to finding and winning scholarships to help pay for college.

 Once you know how much free money your child is eligible for, you will have a better idea of how much additional funding is required to make his or her dream a possibility—whether you are paying for all of it or not.